Saving for your grandchild’s future: The facts!

 Lifetime ISA (or LISA)

 A Lifetime ISA can also be used as a retirement nest egg if it is not used to buy a home.
-But as a way of saving for retirement it is unlikely to perform as well as a pension, this is because you are only allowed to contribute £4000 tax free per annum (you can contribute £40,000 with tax relief* into a pension); a LISA has a lifetime contribution limit of £128,000 (a pension has a limit of £1 million before you would face a tax charge); and because pensions can be invested in funds which are more likely to provide a higher return than banks providing an ISA.
-Savings cannot be released from it until the age of 60 without incurring a charge.
+But as a way of saving for retirement it is unlikely to perform as well as a pension.
+This is because you are only allowed to contribute £4000 tax free per annum (you can contribute £40,000 with tax relief* into a pension); a LISA has a lifetime contribution limit of £128,000 (a pension has a limit of £1 million before you would face a tax charge); and because pensions can be invested in funds which are more likely to provide a higher return than banks providing an ISA.
+Savings cannot be released from a LISA until the age of 60 without incurring a charge.

 Help to Buy: ISA